Phase-field modeling of fatigue coupled to cyclic plasticity in an energetic formulation: Numerical simulations

 \subsubsection{Asymmetrically notched specimen}

 This example aims to describe the initiation, growth and merging of ductile cracks in a low-cycle fatigue process, driven by the accumulation and localization of isochoric plastic deformations.
-For this purpose, we subject an asymmetrically notched specimen in plane strain conditions to displacement cycles, as schematically shown in figure~\ref{plate2}, where the bottom border is fixed and vertical displacements of magnitude $\bar{u}(t)$ are imposed on the top border.
-We describe the plastic response with a single yield surface ($n_\mathrm{y}=1$) and kinematic hardening, where failure is triggered at a low number of load cycles.
+For this purpose, we subject an asymmetrically notched specimen in plane strain conditions to displacement cycles, as schematically shown in figure~\ref{plate2}, where the bottom border is fixed and vertical displacements of magnitude $\bar{u}(t)$ are imposed on the top border, with 300 time steps per cycle.

-For the numerical simulations, a finite-element discretization was performed using an unstructured mesh, consisting of 9760 bilinear quadrilateral elements.
-Figure~\ref{asn_ss} shows the force-displacement response obtained with the parameters shown in table~\ref{tab:asn}.
-Similar to the homogeneous uniaxial response, we observe an initially stable plastic loop, whose amplitude progressively vanishes as damage evolves.
+Consider the parameters shown in table~\ref{tab:asn} and the AT-1 damage model (equation~\eqref{w0}).
+For the numerical simulations, an unstructured mesh of bilinear quadrilateral elements was employed, with local refinement in the region where the crack is expected to develop.
+In this region, a characteristic element size $h_\mathrm{min}\in\{0.16,0.08,0.053,0.04\}$ mm was chosen, aiming for a compromise between (i) a sufficiently large ratio $\ell_\mathrm{d}/h_\mathrm{min}$ required to properly describe the phase-field fracture process~\citep{BourFrancMar2008,freddi2019} and (ii) the computational cost associated with the present cyclic simulations.
+In addition, note from table~\ref{tab:asn} that, in agreement with~\citet{miehe2017}, the characteristic length scales have been chosen such that $\ell_\mathrm{p} > \ell_\mathrm{d}>h_\mathrm{min}$, aiming for an objective and physically meaningful description of the coupled plasticity-damage evolution.

+Figure~\ref{asn_ss}(a) shows the time history of the reaction force for the different mesh sizes, where mesh-objective results are observed as $h_\mathrm{min}$ decreases with fixed characteristic lengths $\ell_\mathrm{p}$ and $\ell_\mathrm{d}$.
+Figure~\ref{asn_ss}(b) shows the force-displacement response measured at the top border of the specimen.
+Similar to the homogeneous uniaxial response, we observe that the initial hardening loops progressively decrease in amplitude as damage evolves, with the global stiffness vanishing after 20 cycles.